mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

 MIE will report on the number of CDA formatted documents uploaded into tracked Webchart systems and the number of upload attempts that failed as stored in client databases and error log files.
+This will be reported as a CDA success rate (successful uploads/uploads attempts).

 MIE will report on the number of requests to view a CDA document within the system, and the number of times it displayed correctly, and when there were errors in display.
 Any errors reported by customers or the recipients of their quarterly attestations will be tracked and reported as a baseline.
 These test assumptions for customer reporting align with the "visual inspection" aspects of the test lab tests.
+This will be reported as a CDA View success rate (successful CDA views/Attempted CDA views).

 #### Expected Outcome(s)

 It is expected that CDA upload and stylesheet errors will be rare.
+A 99% rate will be expected on both rates listed in test methodology.
 Any errors reported by customers or the recipients of their quarterly attestations will be tracked and reported as a baseline.

 #### Care Setting(s)